 I am a non-fiction writer, currently looking to place my memoir.
 Follow me on twitter: @wendystcolbert

-Brevity featured my essay The Ethics of Empathy: Techniques for Portraying Antagonists in Contemporary Memoir in May 2018.
+Brevity featured my essay The Ethics of Empathy: Techniques for Portraying Antagonists in Contemporary Memoir.

-Inside Voice aired my story Only Surviving Child in May 2017.
+Inside Voice aired my story Only Surviving Child.

-I read an excerpt from my memoir-in-progress at a Listen To Your Mother preview event in April 2016 at Mockingbird Books.
+I read an excerpt from my memoir-in-progress at a Listen To Your Mother preview event at Mockingbird Books.

 My personal essays have been featured in Jezebel, The Huffington Post, Salon, Whole Life Times, ParentMap, The Feminist Wire, This Great Society, Writing in Public, Feel More Better and Writing is My Drink.
 My essays are also included in Theo Pauline Nestor’s anthologies We Came to Say and We Came Back to Say.